War-Keeper/ClassMateBot/README.md

 ---

 ### 1 - Student Verification
-Once the new member joins the server, before giving them the access to the channels there is a need to get the real full name of the memeber to map it with the discord nick name.
+Once the new member joins the server, before giving them the access to the channels there is a need to get the real full name of the member to map it with the discord nick name.
 This mapping can later be used for group creation, voting and so on.
 To do this we first assign the unverified role to the new comer and then ask them to verify their identity using $verify command.
-If that goes through the member is assigned a student role and has full access to the server resources.
+If that goes through, the member is assigned a student role and has full access to the server resources.
 The bot then welcomes the member and also provides important links related to the course.
 A little example is provided below.
 ![$verify Jane Doe](https://github.com/War-Keeper/ClassMateBot/blob/main/data/media/verify.gif)

 ### 2 - Project Voting